 Ada I. Corral, AIA, is a partner at Jobe Corral Architects, a woman-owned architecture firm with an emphasis in residential design.
 Ada has practiced in Austin since receiving her architecture degree from The University of Texas.
 In addition to practicing architecture, Ada has taught at Austin Community College, and is active in several community organizations such as Austin Mothers of Multiples, Maplewood Elementary, and Leadership Austin, where she recently completed the Emerge program.
 Ada is originally from Puerto Rico, and now lives in Austin with her husband and three children.

-Priscilla Cortez provides direction for development/fundraising activities as Executive Director for Strategic Priorities with the University of Texas System.
-Additionally, she serves as a nonprofit consultant with Bacon Lee & Associates, assisting organizations with program design and implementation, governance and management, and fundraising.
+Priscilla G. Cortez serves as Executive Director of Volunteer Legal Services, a nonprofit pro bono civil legal services provider.
+Additionally, she serves as a nonprofit consultant with Lee+ Associates, assisting organizations with program design and implementation, governance and management, and fundraising.
 Priscilla earned a bachelor's degree from Texas A&M University, a master's degree in education administration from The University of Texas at Austin, and a law degree from St. Mary's University.
-She is involved with the Junior League of Austin, also serves on the board of KLRU-TV, and is a founding member of FuturoFund Austin.
+She is involved with the Junior League of Austin and is a founding member of FuturoFund Austin.
 She is a graduate of Leadership Austin's Emerge Program and Essential Class.
 Priscilla and her husband John-Michael enjoy traveling, giving back to the community, and spending time with their daughter, Isabella.

 After 25 years of working in major advertising agencies, Steve began his real estate career with Moreland Properties.
 In his first year he was named “Rookie of the Year” and shortly afterwards was “Top Producer” in the Moreland’s Lake Austin office.
 Throughout his time in real estate, he has been a consistent sales leader and a multimillion dollar producer.